farzad80rad/heimdall/README.md

 apis_config| false | list of Apis Policy match_policy | false | describe each API
-apis_config.match_policy.connection_type | true |    HTTP or GRPC API. select between "http" and "grpc". (default is http) apis_config.match_policy.name | false | name of this app.
-For GRPC APIs you have to set the same name as the name you have selected in internal/proxy/grpcProxy.go apis_config.match_policy.path | false | checks if the request does belong to this API.
-You can use /*any for accepting any sub-path. apis_config.match_policy.per_method | false |  config for each separate HTTP method. apis_config.match_policy.per_method.type | false |  specified HTTP method type.
+apis_config.match_policy.connection_type | true |    HTTP or GRPC API. select between "http" and "grpc". (default is http) apis_config.match_policy. name | false | name of this app.
+For GRPC APIs you have to set the same name as the name you have selected in internal/proxy/grpcProxy.go apis_config.match_policy. path | false | checks if the request does belong to this API.
+You can use /*any for accepting any sub-path. apis_config.match_policy. per_method | false |  config for each separate HTTP method. apis_config.match_policy. per_method.type | false |  specified HTTP method type.
 Multiple methods could be selected at once.
-Select among "post", "get", "put" and ... apis_config.match_policy.per_method.request_body_check | true | policy for checking each request received in Heimdall. request will be sent to specified API only if it passes this checks apis_config.match_policy.per_method.request_body_check.mandatory_fields | true | list of fields that must be presented in request body apis_config.match_policy.per_method.request_body_check.mandatory_fields.field_name | false | name of body field apis_config.match_policy.per_method.request_body_check.mandatory_fields.type | false | type of field. select among ("string", "float64", "bool", "map", "slice") apis_config.load_balance | false | policy for load balancing and specifies the hosts.
-By default round-robin is enabled apis_config.load_balance.type | true |   load balancing logic. select between "weighted_round_robin" or "round_robin". by default "round_robin" is enabled apis_config.load_balance.host_units | false |   hosts ip and theire weight if "weighted_round_robin" is selected. apis_config.load_balance.host_units.host | false |   host IP of your service. apis_config.load_balance.host_units.load_balance_weight | true |   If "weighted_round_robin" is selected, set the weight of this host by this field. apis_config.health_check_config | true |   health check policy for this API. apis_config.health_check_config.path | false | This path will be called for all the hosts you have mentioned at apis_config.load_balance.host_units for this api_config. apis_config.health_check_config.failure_threshold | true | consecutive failures threshold to count this host as down.
-By default, the failure_threshold is set to 3 apis_config.health_check_config.interval | true |   interval of calling the health URL of the host.
-By default, the interval is set to 1s. apis_config.circuit_breaker_config | true | specifies the circuit break policy for host apis_config.circuit_breaker_config.quarantine_duration | true |   duration that the host will be removed from available hosts and won't receive new inputs. apis_config.circuit_breaker_config.failure_tolerance_count | true |  count of consecutive failures to count this host as down
+Select among "post", "get", "put" and ... apis_config.match_policy. per_method.request_body_check | true | policy for checking each request received in Heimdall. request will be sent to specified API only if it passes this checks apis_config.match_policy. per_method.request_body_check. mandatory_fields | true | list of fields that must be presented in request body apis_config.match_policy. per_method.request_body_check. mandatory_fields.field_name | false | name of body field apis_config.match_policy. per_method.request_body_check. mandatory_fields.type | false | type of field. select among ("string", "float64", "bool", "map", "slice") apis_config.load_balance | false | policy for load balancing and specifies the hosts.
+By default round-robin is enabled apis_config.load_balance. type | true |   load balancing logic. select between "weighted_round_robin" or "round_robin". by default "round_robin" is enabled apis_config.load_balance. host_units | false |   hosts ip and theire weight if "weighted_round_robin" is selected. apis_config.load_balance. host_units.host | false |   host IP of your service. apis_config.load_balance. host_units.load_balance_weight | true |   If "weighted_round_robin" is selected, set the weight of this host by this field. apis_config.health_check_config | true |   health check policy for this API. apis_config.health_check_config. path | false | This path will be called for all the hosts you have mentioned at apis_config.load_balance.host_units for this api_config. apis_config.health_check_config. failure_threshold | true | consecutive failures threshold to count this host as down.
+By default, the failure_threshold is set to 3 apis_config.health_check_config. interval | true |   interval of calling the health URL of the host.
+By default, the interval is set to 1s. apis_config.circuit_breaker_config | true | specifies the circuit break policy for host apis_config.circuit_breaker_config. quarantine_duration | true |   duration that the host will be removed from available hosts and won't receive new inputs. apis_config.circuit_breaker_config. failure_tolerance_count | true |  count of consecutive failures to count this host as down

 ## Usage/Examples